USGS-WiM/NSSServices/Docs/Errors/Get.md

-Returns a list of all available error types.
+Returns an array of all available error types currently provided by the services.